President’s Postdoctoral Fellow and Assistant Professor Department of Theatre and Drama University of Michigan

 About

-Alexis Riley (she/hers) is a theatre scholar, artist, and educator whose research focuses on disability performance in the twentieth- and twenty-first centuries.
+Alexis Riley is a theatre and performance artist, scholar, and educator whose research focuses on disability performance in the twentieth- and twenty-first centuries.
 She specializes in theatre, dance, and performance studies, disability studies, and mad studies, with particular interests in practice-based research methods and accessible pedagogy.

-Her current book project, Mad Memory: Performance and Disability After Institutionalization, explores the legacy of medical incarceration–and its impact on disability communities–through the lens of performance.
+Her current book project, Mad Memory: Performance and Disability After Institutionalization, explores how people held at Oregon State Hospital from 1947 to the present used performance to imagine care in and beyond medical incarceration.
 This research has earned numerous awards, including a generous grant from the American Theatre and Drama Society and year-long fellowships from the Charlotte W. Newcombe Foundation and the University of Michigan President’s Postdoctoral Fellowship Program.

-In addition to presenting her work in conventional scholarly forums, she also draws on her archival sources to devise live performances and digital humanities projects aimed at making disability history, art, and culture available to a wider audience.
+In addition to presenting her work in conventional scholarly forums, she is also the director of The Mad Memory Project, where she draws on her archival sources to devise live performances and digital humanities projects aimed at making disability history, art, and culture available to a wider audience.
 These projects inform her approach to teaching, which centers accessibility as a strategy for fostering inclusion in and beyond the theatre classroom.

 Artist’s Statement